OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Yaktrax Pro Traction System

-These microspikes use ice cleats instead of spikes to provide extra traction and prevent slipping on these winter hiking surfaces.
+These microspikes employ ice cleats instead of traditional spikes, enhancing traction and reducing the risk of slipping on winter hiking surfaces.

 PROS